IvanGlebov/IvanGlebov/README.md

 I have different Arduino/ESP projects and don't mind if you'll take some code from there.
 But remember - you're not allowed to use it for commerce!

-Fell free to contact with me via my mail, or Telegram.
+Fell free to contact with me via my mail, or Telegram:

 Mail: ivan.i.glebov@outlook.com